nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/indexing-and-querying-how-to-index/how-to-configure-a-search-filter-with-facets-and-other-aggregates.md

 ---
-title: How to Configure a Search Filter With Facets and Other Aggregates
+title: 'HOWTO: Configure a Search Filter With Facets and Other Aggregates'
 review:
     comment: ''
     date: '2017-01-17'